-"Export Duties" means any duties or charges of equivalent affect imposed on, or in connection with, the exportation of goods from any Member State to a consignee in another Member State.
+"Export Duties" means any duties or charges of equivalent effect imposed on, or in connection with, the exportation of goods from any Member State to a consignee in another Member State.

-"High Contracting Parties" means States as defined in Article 1 of the Treaty.
+"High Contracting Parties" means States as defined in Article! the Treaty.